eugene-rakhmatulin/transmartMetacoreBinaries/README.md

 BINARY INSTALLATION
 -------------------

-To install Transmart WAR, just follow the procedure:
+To install tranSMART WAR, just follow the procedure:

 1. Make the database changes as described earlier in this manual
 2. Shutdown Tomcat